MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## Diagnostics

-* Search – Add the ability to search crashes by specific fields (e.g. method name, reason, etc.).
-This allows developers to find their crashes of interest in a much faster way.
+* Diagnostics to General Availability:
+  + Diagnostics is becoming General Available very soon.
+This means that Diagnostics will be ready for your production apps, which a much more stable and performant offering.
 * UI Improvements:
   + Merged view for crashes and errors for Xamarin apps.
 This provides a more intuitive visualization, allowing developers to prioritize the most crucial issues in their apps, whether these are errors or crashes.
   + Improved experience for the symbol upload process.
 This allows developers to quickly identify and upload their missing symbols.
+* Search – Add the ability to search crashes by specific fields (e.g. method name, reason, etc.).
+This allows developers to find their crashes of interest in a much faster way.
+* User Identification – Attach a user identifier to all diagnostics logs (crashes and erros) and expose it in the UI.
+This will allow you to know what user is affected by each crash or error instance.
 * [SHIPPED] NDK – Improve the support for Android NDK.
 This enables developers to track their native Android crashes in App Center.
 * [SHIPPED] ProGuard – Improve the support for ProGuard in App Center.